nancyho83/ACNH_Review_Sentiment/README.md

 ![Optimized logistic regression confusion matrix](/images/optimized_logreg_cm.png)

 ## Application
 Our best model can be implemented into an application using Flask.
 If we wanted to intake newer reviews, we would have an application that would be able to rate the sentiment of a review for us without needing it to also be graded on a scale.
+The model implemented in the final application and the Jupyter notebook used to create said model can be found in the `backend` folder of this repository, while the app itself can be found at this link: [Animal Crossing: New Horizons Sentiment Rater](https://acnh-sentiment-rater.herokuapp.com/).

 ## Next Steps
 Some future improvements that could be made to the application include: